spandana0007/fish-weight-estimation/README.md

 # fish-weight-estimation

 ## Description:
+This project is built using Python and machine learning to predict the weight of a fish.

+It uses a regression model trained on a dataset.
+The user provides different measurements of a fish, and the system calculates an estimated weight based on that input.

+Features:
-A Python project that uses machine learning to estimate the weight of a fish.
+Allows users to enter measurements such as vertical length, diagonal length, cross length, height, and width Predicts the fish’s weight in grams based on the given values Includes visual representations to better understand the dataset and how the model works A Python project that uses machine learning to estimate the weight of a fish.

 A linear regression model is trained using existing data.
 The user inputs five length measurements of a fish and the application outputs the predicted weight of the fish.

-**Features:**
-* the ability to input a fish's vertical length, diagonal length, cross length, height, and diagonal width and receive its predicted weight in grams.
-* generation of visuals that show and/or describe the data and algorithm.

 ## Project Screenshots:
 To view the 3 visuals of the project, visit the [visuals](/visuals) folder.